deleonab/DockerEssentials/docker-notes.md

 docker run --name="dele" -it ubuntu bash
 ```
 -- docker saves a cache of an image even when removed.
 This is very helpful as it uses this cache and speeds up the creation of subsequent containers using these images

+---
+## DOCKER IMAGES IN DEPTH
+---
+-- A read only template woth instructions for creating a Docker container
+-- These instructions are defined in a DOCKERFILE